XeniaTsomp/ModelChecking/README.md

 PRISM is a free and open source software.
 You can download the tool for free from the following link https://www.prismmodelchecker.org/download.php.

 ### 2. Run the CTMC model
-Model-> Open model DownUpStreams_Noattack.pm or DownUpStreams_Attack.pm
+There two files of the CTMC model in order to run the model To run the CTMC model you have to open the file DownUpStreams_Noattack.pm following the path: Model-> Open model  to take the results of no attack case or open the file DownUpStreams_Attack.pm to take the results of attack case.
 <img src="images/prim model checker.png">

 ### 3. Run the Properties of the model